phel-lang/phel-lang/doc/content/documentation/basic-types.md

 @[:a :b :c]
 ```

-An Array in Phel is a indexed datastructure.
-In contrast to PHP arrays, Phel arrays can not be used as Map, HashTable or Dictionary.
+An Array in Phel is an indexed datastructure.
+In contrast to PHP arrays, Phel arrays cannot be used as Map, HashTable or Dictionary.

 ## Tables